Written by guest writer: Javier Garcia of Cool Tours Spain

 Yes, there is one I would like to talk to you about.

 Malasaña is the popular name that Universidad district receives.
+It is one of the best neighbourhood to live in.
 This triangle shaped area goes from Tribunal, to Gran Via and San Bernardo metro stations.

 I would say that the middle point of the triangle is located at ‘Plaza del Dos de Mayo’, where hundreds of young Spaniards and expats meet.